sadab-halim/Interview-Questions/01. Restart/README.md

 | HashSet is unordered. | TreeSet is based on natural ordering. |
 | HashSet allows null elements. | TreeSet does not allow null elements. |
 | HashSet is Implemented by the HashSet class. | TreeSet is Implemented by TreeSet class. |

+## Explain the concepts of Lambda Expressions
+Lambda expressions provide a concise way to represent anonymous functions.
+They are often used with functional interfaces and streams for functional programming style.

+## What are streams in Java?
+Streams are a sequence of elements that support various aggregate operations like filtering, mapping, and reducing.
+They provide a functional approach to processing data.

+## What is JDBC, and how does it work?
+JDBC is an API for connecting Java applications to databases.
+It works by loading a database driver, establishing a connection, sending SQL queries, processing results, and closing the connection.

+## Explain the steps to connect to a database using JDBC.
+1. Load the driver class.
+2. Establish a connection using DriverManager.getConnection().
+3. Create a statement object.
+4. Execute queries using executeQuery() (for SELECT) or executeUpdate() (for INSERT, UPDATE, DELETE).
+5. Process the result set (if applicable).
+6. Close the connection, statement, and result set.

+## What are the different types of JDBC drivers?
+- Type 1 (JDBC-ODBC bridge)
+- Type 2 (Native API partly Java)
+- Type 3 (Network Protocol) and
+- Type 4 (Pure Java).

+## Explain PreparedStatement and its advantages.
+PreparedStatement is a precompiled SQL statement, which is more efficient for repeated execution and helps prevent SQL injection attacks.

+## What is a ResultSet?
+A ResultSet is a table of data representing the result of a database query.
+It allows you to iterate over rows and retrieve values from columns.

+## What is the Spring Framework, and what are its benefits?
+- Spring is a comprehensive framework for developing enterprise Java applications.
+- It simplifies development, promotes good practices, and provides features like dependency injection, AOP, transaction management, and web MVC.

+## Explain the core concepts of Spring: IoC (Inversion of Control) and DI (Dependency Injection).
+- IoC is a principle where the control of object creation and dependency management is transferred to the framework.
+- DI is a technique to implement IoC, where dependencies are "injected" into objects.

+## What are Spring Beans, and how are they managed?
+- Spring Beans are the objects that form the backbone of your application.
+- They are managed by the Spring IoC container, which handles their instantiation,configuration, and dependencies.

+## Explain Spring AOP (Aspect-Oriented Programming).
+Spring AOP allows you to modularize cross-cutting concerns (e.g., logging, security) by defining aspects that can be applied to various parts of the code.

+## What are Spring Boot and its advantages?
+Spring Boot simplifies Spring application setup and configuration with auto-configuration, embedded servers, and production-ready features.

+## What is Hibernate, and what are its benefits?
+- Hibernate is an ORM framework that simplifies database access by mapping Java objects to database tables.
+- It provides features like automatic CRUD operations, caching, and transaction management.

+## Explain the concept of ORM (Object-Relational Mapping).
+ORM is a technique to bridge the gap between object-oriented programming and relational databases by mapping objects to database tables and vice versa.

+## What are Hibernate entities and how are they mapped to database tables?
+- Hibernate entities are POJOs (Plain Old Java Objects) representing database tables.
+- They are mapped using annotations or XML configuration files.

+## Explain Hibernate caching and its types.
+- Hibernate caching stores copies of data in memory to improve performance.
+- It has two main types: first-level cache (session-level) and second-level cache (shared).

+## Explain the SOLID principles of object-oriented design.
+- **S (Single Responsibility Principle)**: A class should do one thing and do it well.
+- **O (Open/Closed Principle)**: Open for extension, closed for modification.
+Add new features without changing existing code.
+- **L (Liskov Substitution Principle)**: Objects of a derived class should be interchangeable with objects of the base class.
+- **I (Interface Segregation Principle)**: Many client-specific interfaces are better than one general-purpose interface.
+- **D (Dependency Inversion Principle)**: Depend on abstractions, not concretions.

+## What is the difference between BeanFactory and ApplicationContext in Spring?
+- BeanFactory is the basic IoC container, providing basic dependency injection.
+- ApplicationContext is a more advanced container, offering additional features like message source, event publication, and application-layer specific contexts (e.g., WebApplicationContext).

+## Explain the different scopes of Spring Beans.
+- **Singleton**: Single instance per Spring IoC container.
+- **Prototype**: New instance created each time it is requested.
+- **Request**: One instance per HTTP request.
+- **Session**: One instance per HTTP session.
+- **Global** session: One instance per global HTTP session

+## What is Spring MVC?
+Spring MVC is a web framework built on the Servlet API, providing a Model-View-Controller architecture for developing web applications.

+## Explain the DispatcherServlet in Spring MVC.
+DispatcherServlet is the front controller in Spring MVC, handling all incoming requests and delegating them to appropriate controllers.

+## What are Spring annotations?
+Give some examples.
+Spring annotations are used to configure Spring beans and provide metadata to the Spring framework.
+Examples include @Component, @Autowired, @Controller, @Service, @Repository, @RequestMapping, etc.

+## What is the difference between SOAP and REST web services?
+SOAP (Simple Object Access Protocol) is a protocol for exchanging structured information in XML format.
+REST (Representational State Transfer) is an architectural style for designing networked applications that focuses on resources and uses HTTP methods (GET, POST, PUT, DELETE).

+## Explain the concept of Continuous Integration (CI) and Continuous Deployment (CD).
+- CI is the practice of merging code changes frequently into a shared repository and automatically building and testing the application.
+- CD extends CI by automating the deployment of the application to production environments.

+## What are Docker and Kubernetes?
+- Docker is a platform for containerizing applications, making them portable and easy to deploy.
+- Kubernetes is a container orchestration platform that automates deployment, scaling, and management of containerized applications.

+## What is the difference between unit testing and integration testing?
+- Unit testing tests individual components or units of code in isolation.
+- Integration testing tests the interaction between multiple components or modules.

+## Explain Spring Data JPA.
+Spring Data JPA is part of the larger Spring Data project that makes it easy to implement JPA-based repositories.
+It simplifies data access layer implementation by reducing boilerplate code and providing common repository interfaces.

+## Explain the difference between static and dynamic binding in Java.
+Static binding (early binding) happens at compile time, while dynamic binding (late binding) happens at runtime.

+## What is the difference between Stack and Heap memory in Java?
+Stack memory is used for storing local variables and method call frames, while heap memory stores objects and their instance variables.

+## Explain the concept of Classpath in Java.
+Classpath is an environment variable that tells the Java Virtual Machine (JVM) where to look for classes and libraries.

+## What is JIT (Just-in-Time) compilation?
+JIT compilation improves the performance of Java programs by compiling bytecode into native machine code at runtime.

+## Explain the concept of memory leaks in Java.
+Memory leaks occur when objects are no longer needed but are still referenced, preventing garbage collection and leading to excessive memory usage.

+## What are some best practices for writing clean and maintainable Java code?
+Following coding conventions, using meaningful variable and method names, writing clear comments, adhering to SOLID principles, and using appropriate design patterns.

+## What are some common mistakes to avoid in Java programming?
+Not closing resources, ignoring exceptions, not following coding conventions, and overcomplicating code.